 Social Media Management School

 This is a 6-week eCourse created by two people who have been getting paid, and paid very well, to tweet, pin, share on Facebook, and more for paying clients.
 It is extremely detailed with a ton of information to help you get started regardless of your current skill level in social media management.
-It’s only open a few times per year.
-Pricing for the course starts at $597 for the lowest tier package and there are payment plans available.
+It’s only open once per year, set to open up again in late March 2017.
 You can go here to learn more about Social Media Management School and decide if it’s something you should consider investing in.

 I hope today’s post has helped!
 Please comment below if you have any additional resources to add.